Randomization: Testing a Claim About a MeanIn Exercises 9–12, use... | Channels for Pearson+

 Mean

 The mean, often referred to as the average, is a measure of central tendency that summarizes a set of values by dividing the sum of those values by the number of observations.
-It provides a single value that represents the entire dataset, making it easier to understand the overall trend.
-In hypothesis testing, the mean is often compared to a hypothesized value to determine if there is enough evidence to reject the null hypothesis.
+In the context of hypothesis testing, the mean is used to represent the expected value of a population, and testing claims about the mean involves comparing sample means to determine if observed differences are statistically significant.

 Recommended video: